Sustainability covers ethical business practices, a care for social and environmental issues as well as good corporate governance practices.

 Utilisation of contractors/temporary staff

-The following is a breakdown of the number of employee turnover at the end of the reporting period:
+Below is a breakdown of the employee turnover numbers at the end of the reporting period:

 Employee Category Number of Employee Turnover